cotamilhas/discord-bot/README.md

 # Discord Bot

 This is a Discord bot project developed to interact with Discord servers.
 The bot includes multiple features to enhance server functionality and user engagement.

+**All of this cogs are optional!** You can remove them if you want, they purpose is just to give an example what you can do.

 ## Features